- Visit famous landmarks in Barcelona and tour the historic Gothic Quarter

-|Day 1||Arrival - Exclusive Food Tour of Barcelona||Barcelona|
+|Day 1||Arrive in Spain, Exclusive Food Tour of Barcelona||Barcelona|

 |Day 3||Free Day in Barcelona or Optional Day Trip||Barcelona|

-|Day 4||Train from Barcelona to San Sebastian - Private City Tour||San Sebastian|
+|Day 4||Train to San Sebastián, Private City Tour||San Sebastian|

-|Day 5||Getaria Uncovered||San Sebastian|
+|Day 5||Discover Getaria||San Sebastian|

-|Day 6||Day Trip to Bilbao from San Sebastian||San Sebastian|
+|Day 6||Day Trip to Bilbao||San Sebastian|

-|Day 8||Historical and Cultural Tour of Madrid||Madrid|
+|Day 8||Historical & Cultural Tour of Madrid||Madrid|

 |Day 9||Free Day to Explore Madrid or Optional Day Trip||Madrid|